uva-peirce-cottler-lab/CIRCOAST/README.md

 8. The mean colocalization fraction and standard deviation will be displayed at the bottom of the window for the Monte Carlo Model of Random Placement and Binomial Model of Random Placement.

 ## Advance Operation
-The actual CELLCOAV statistics are conducted in datasets of images with two study groups.
+The actual CIRCOAST statistics are conducted in datasets of images with two study groups.
 Input data required for these tests include (1) the thresholded (binary) images, and (2) a csv file that assigns each binary image to a group, along with the observed total number of COIs (cells of interest such as injected cells, etc.) and colocalizing cells.

 From the ARCAS GUI, select Process>Process Experiment a from a CSV file that contains the required information (please see example data for syntax).
 The program will calculate:
 1. CELLVCOAV: measure colcoalization versus random placement with a binomial hypothesis test for _each individual image_.
-2. 1S-CELLCOAV: measure colocalization versus random placement for an entire _study group of images_.
+2. 1S-CIRCOAST: measure colocalization versus random placement for an entire _study group of images_.
-3. 2S-CELLCOAV: measure coloczation differences between _two study groups_.
+3. 2S-CIRCOAST: measure coloczation differences between _two study groups_.

 p values are printed to the matlab command line and results saved in the same directory as the input CSV file.